-There are four members of the local pension board who are active members of the Warwickshire Pension Fund and one member who is eligible for a refund.
+There are three members of the local pension board who are active members of the Warwickshire Pension Fund.

 Key management personnel

 Several employees of Warwickshire County Council hold key positions in the financial management of the Warwickshire Pension Fund, alongside responsibilities for Warwickshire County Council directly.
 These employees and their financial relationship with the fund (expressed as cash-equivalent transfer values, as an appropriate approximation for an IAS19 exercise) are set out below.